A variational principle for the metric mean dimension of level sets: Introduction

 In the present paper we give a modest contribution to the study of ergodic theoretical aspects of the metric mean dimension by presenting a variational principle.
 Previous connections between ergodic theory and metric mean dimension were presented, for instance, by Lindenstrauss and Tsukamoto \cite{LT}, Velozo and Velozo \cite{VV}, Tsukamoto \cite{TSU2020}, Shi \cite{Shi}, Gutman and \'Spiewak \cite{GS} and Yang, Chen and Zhou \cite{YCZ}.
 For more on these works, see Section \ref{sec: related results}.
 The main novelty of our work with respect to the previously mentioned ones is that our variational principle holds for special subsets and not only for the whole phase space.
 More precisely, we consider level sets

-associated to continuous potentials $\varphi:X\to \mathbb R$ and continuous dynamics $f:X\to X$ defined on compact metric spaces exhibiting the specification property and present a relation between the \emph{upper metric mean dimension} of the above mentioned sets and growth rates of measure-theoretic entropy of partitions decreasing in diameter associated to some special measures.
+associated to continuous potentials $\varphi:X\to \mathbb R$ and continuous dynamics $f:X\to X$ defined on compact metric spaces exhibiting the specification property and present a relation between the \emph{upper and lower metric mean dimension} of the above mentioned sets and growth rates of measure-theoretic entropy of partitions decreasing in diameter associated to some special measures.
 This is the content of Theorem \ref{thm1}.
 In Section \ref{sec: examples} we present several examples to which our result is applicable.
-We start introducing some definitions and notations.